devbridge/Styleguide/README.md

 The Styleguide component has two modes - **“view only”** and **“edit”**.

 **"View only”** mode does not have editing controls and is meant for presentation.
-It is a purely client-side application without any backend dependencies (e.g. html, css, and javascript only).
+It is a purely client-side application without any backend dependencies (html, css, and javascript only).
 It is delightly easy to share, publish, move, or export!

 In order to switch to **“Edit”** mode and see all additional controls for editing, you need to run the styleguide server.